Certificate III in Individual Support (Ageing, Home and Community)

 Workplace Training

 Workplace training is a compulsory component of this course for all students.
-Students are required to work in aged care facilities for a minimum of 120 hours before graduation.
+Students are required to work in aged care facilities for a minimum of 120 hours to complete this qualification.
 There is no guarantee of employment after completion of workplace training.

 Assessment Methods